How to Indent in Canva & Canva Docs: Learn Fast & Easy (Guide)

 Many struggle with aligning text boxes or adjusting the left margin in Canva.
 Without a tab key or built-in hanging indent feature, even simple tasks like indenting the first line of a paragraph can feel tricky.

 This guide breaks down manual techniques for Canva designs and toolbar shortcuts for Canva Docs, helping you tackle block indents, improve readability, and maintain consistency.
+Beyond indentation, knowing how to highlight text in Canva can also make key information stand out.

 Let’s turn formatting hurdles into creative solutions.